Nikenbah, Queensland: Education

 Glendyne Education and Training Centre is a private primary and secondary (6-12) special school for boys and girls at 72 Nikenbah-Dundowran Road (25.3135°S 152.7972°E).
 In 2018, the school had an enrolment of 116 students with 12 teachers (10 full-time equivalent) and 18 non-teaching staff (14 full-time equivalent).

 There are no mainstream schools in Nikenbah.
-The nearest primary schools are Yarrilee State School in neighbouring Urraween to the north and Kawungan State School in neighbouring Kawungan to the north-east.
-The nearest secondary schools are Hervey Bay State High School in Pialba to the north and Urangan State High School in Urangan to the north-east.
+The nearest government primary schools are Yarrilee State School in neighbouring Urraween to the north and Kawungan State School in neighbouring Kawungan to the north-east.
+The nearest government secondary schools are Hervey Bay State High School in Pialba to the north and Urangan State High School in Urangan to the north-east.

 Amenities

+The Fraser Coast Sports and Recreation Precinct is located at Woods Road, Nikenbah.
+It was officially opened by Fraser Coast mayor George Seymour in February 2019 and provides facilities for football, netball, cycling, OzTag and basketball.
+The football fields have been used as a training ground for the Brisbane Roar and Queensland Reds.